 HomeDealsNegotiationsPolicyPipelineMoneyPeopleDataThe WeekPharmTech 100Deal TrackerResearch

-Medicaid Unwinding Reverses Coverage Gains, Uninsured Rate Rises in 2024
+Medicaid Unwinding Reverses Coverage Gains as Uninsured Rate Climbs

 KFF data show 1.3M more Americans uninsured in 2024 as Medicaid disenrollments outpaced new Marketplace sign-ups, reversing pandemic-era gains.